qwantanius/texterJS/README.md

 # DemoApplicationTexter

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.5. <br>
+This project to regexpretions created when I was at qxip internship

 ## Development server